Viinistu

 Viinistu is a village in Kuusalu Parish, Harju County in northern Estonia.
 It is located on the coast of the Gulf of Finland on the Pärispea Peninsula, about 7 km north of the town of Loksa.
 Viinistu has a population of 148 (as of 1 January 2012).

 Viinistu was first mentioned in 1372 as Wynest.

-Businessman, politician and art collector Jaan Manitski (born 1942) was born in Viinistu and currently is the biggest employer in the village owning the art museum and a hotel.
+The businessman, politician, and art collector Jaan Manitski (born 1942) was born in Viinistu and is currently the biggest employer in the village, owning the art museum and a hotel.

-Navy officer, diplomat and painter Aleksander Warma (1890–1970) was born in Viinistu.
+The navy officer, diplomat, and painter Aleksander Warma (1890–1970) was born in Viinistu.